 I like cycling around town especially the new end of 5th Avenue.
 I appreciate walking the neighborhoods of Playa Del Carmen.
 I like going on day trips to closeby cenotes.

 4. What is your favorite beach in Playa Del Carmen?

 I like Esmeralda beach.
-That is the beach between Canibal Royal Beach Club and Paradisus Hotel.
+That is the beach between Paradisus Hotel and the north end of the downtown.

 5. What tips would you give to tourist coming to Playa Del Carmen?